astronomer/airflow-guides/guides/connections.md

 > **Note**: Specific connection types will only be available in the dropdown menu if the relevant provider is installed in your Airflow environment.

 For most connections it is not necessary to specify all fields.
-The example below shows a connection made to an Amazon S3 bucket using the AWS access key ID as `login` and the AWS secret access key as `password` ([See AWS documentation for how to retrieve your AWS access key ID and AWS secret access key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html)).
+The example below shows a connection made to an Amazon S3 bucket using the AWS access key ID as `login` and the AWS secret access key as `password` (See the [AWS documentation](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html) for how to retrieve your AWS access key ID and AWS secret access key).

 ![Example AWS S3 connection](https://assets2.astronomer.io/main/guides/connections/AWSS3connection.png)

-It is possible to pass additional configuration parameters to a connection by providing them to the `Extra` field as a JSON.
-For example it would be possible to add the [ARN of a role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) to assume when logging into AWS by entering `{"role_arn":"arn:aws:iam::123456789012:role/my_role_name"}` in the `Extra` field.
-To learn about additional parameters for a specific connection type please refer to the documentation of the relevant provider package.
+Any required parameters that do not have specific fields in the connection form can be provided to the `Extra` field as a JSON dictionary.
+For example, you can add the [ARN of a role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) to assume when logging into AWS by entering `{"role_arn":"arn:aws:iam::123456789012:role/my_role_name"}` in the `Extra` field.
+To learn more about additional parameters for a specific connection type, refer to the documentation of the relevant provider package.

-In Airflow version 2.2+ some connection types offer the possibility to test the connection from the Airflow UI.
-A message either confirming a successful connection or providing an error message will appear on top of the screen after running a connection test.
+In Airflow version 2.2+, you can test some connection types from the Airflow UI with the `Test` button.
+After running a connection test, a message will appear on the top of the screen either confirming a successful connection or providing an error message.

 ### Masking sensitive information

 Connections often contain sensitive credentials.
-By default Airflow will hide the connection password, both in the UI and in the Airflow logs.
-Values from the Connection's `Extra` field will also be hidden if their key contains any of the words listed in the environment variable `AIRFLOW__CORE__SENSITIVE_VAR_CONN_NAMES`, as long as `AIRFLOW__CORE__HIDE_SENSITIVE_VAR_CONN_FIELDS` is set to `True`.
-You can find more information on masking including a list of the default values of this environment variable in the Airflow documentation on [Masking sensitive data](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/mask-sensitive-values.html).
+By default, Airflow will hide the connection password, both in the UI and in the Airflow logs.
+Values from the connection's `Extra` field will also be hidden if their key contains any of the words listed in the environment variable `AIRFLOW__CORE__SENSITIVE_VAR_CONN_NAMES`, as long as `AIRFLOW__CORE__HIDE_SENSITIVE_VAR_CONN_FIELDS` is set to `True`.
+You can find more information on masking, including a list of the default values in this environment variable, in the Airflow documentation on [Masking sensitive data](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/mask-sensitive-values.html).

 ## Define connections via environment variables

 Connections can also be defined using environment variables.
 Astro CLI users can use the `.env` file for local development, or specify environment variables in the Dockerfile.

-> **Note**: If you are synchronizing your project using a public remote repository, make sure not to save sensitive information in the Dockerfile.
-In this case using either a secrets backend, Airflow connections defined in the UI or `.env` locally is preferred as to not expose secrets in plain text.
+> **Note**: If you are synchronizing your project to a remote repository, don't save sensitive information in your Dockerfile.
+In this case, using either a secrets backend, Airflow connections defined in the UI, or `.env` locally are preferred so as to not expose secrets in plain text.

 The environment variable used for the connection needs to be in the form of `AIRFLOW_CONN_YOURCONNID` and can be provided either in URI or, starting with Airflow 2.3, in JSON format.

-URI (Uniform Resource Identifier) is a format designed to contain all necessary connection information in one string, starting with the connection type followed by login, password and host.
-In many cases a specific port and schema, as well as additional parameters will be added.
+URI (Uniform Resource Identifier) is a format designed to contain all necessary connection information in one string, starting with the connection type, followed by login, password and host.
+In many cases a specific port, schema, and additional parameters will be added.

 ```Dockerfile